 Operating Dates and Class Closures

-- We follow Prince William County School closures for inclement weather.
-PWC School closures and afternoon activity cancellations due to inclement weather will result in the cancellation of dance classes.
-Class closures will be announced through our Facebook and Twitter accounts.
+• We follow Prince William County School closures for inclement weather.
+PWC School closures and afternoon activity cancellations due to inclement weather will result in the cancellation of dance classes unless specifically stated otherwise.

-- Due the risk of dehydration, dancers must bring their own personal water bottles to use during water breaks, or you may purchase a water bottle for $1.
+• Due the risk of dehydration, dancers must bring their own personal water bottles to use during water breaks.

 Dress Code / Attire:

-- Dancers must wear shoes at all times.
+• Dancers must wear shoes at all times unless directed otherwise.

-- Dancers are not permitted to participate in class in socks or with bare feet.
+• Dancers are not permitted to participate in class in socks or with bare feet unless given direct permission.

-- Advanced dancers must wear the appropriate Irish dance shoes for their class i.e. hardshoes and/or Irish soft shoes.
+• Advanced dancers must wear the appropriate Irish dance shoes for their class i.e. hardshoes and/or boy/girls Irish soft shoes.

 Arrival and Attendance:

-- Dancers should use the bathroom prior to the start of class to minimize interruptions once class has started.
+• Dancers should use the bathroom prior to the start of class to minimize interruptions once class has begun.

 Etiquette and Conduct:

-- We reserve the right to dismiss a dancer from class or require them to temporarily sit and observe, for disrespectful or unruly behavior.
+• We reserve the right to dismiss a dancer from class or require them to temporarily sit and observe as a consequence for disrespectful or unruly behavior.

-- In the event of injury or sickness, parents/guardians will be contacted via the information provided on the liability and release waiver.
+• In the event of injury or sickness, parents/guardians will be contacted via the information provided through registration.

-- Parents/guardians are responsible for alerting the teachers of previous or current injuries/medical conditions or concerns.
+• Parents/guardians are responsible for alerting the teachers to previous or current injuries/medical conditions or concerns.